• Share this on:

 Pesticide Residues

 The European Union has set maximum residue levels (MRLs) for pesticides in and on food products.
 Products containing more pesticide residues than allowed will be withdrawn from the European market.
 The European Union regularly publishes a list of approved pesticides that are authorised for use.
-Although high levels of pesticide residues are not very common for olive oil, some European importers do request a detailed test for the presence of pesticide residues.
+Although high levels of pesticide residues are not very common in olive oil, some European importers do request a detailed test for the presence of pesticide residues.

 Microbiological contaminants